rtyler/brokenco.de/_posts/2019-02-14-untrusted-docker-workloads.md

 works very well for different types of workloads, packing one compute heavy container on a node with other containers which do not have the same requirements allows for an ideal and efficient use of compute resources.
-When everything will heavily utilize on dimension, such as the CPU, of the underlying computer, the benefits of Kubernetes' resource allocation dwindle.
+When everything will heavily utilize one dimension, such as the CPU of the underlying computer, the benefits of Kubernetes' resource allocation dwindle.

 From the security standpoint, I believe Kubernetes can be used safely for CI workloads.
 The mistake that I most frequently see is mixing the "management plane" (Jenkins master) with user-defined workloads (agent pods).
-This is a fundamental failure of isolation and **will** result in compromise.
+Running both on the same Kubernetes infrastructure is a fundamental failure of isolation and **will** result in compromise.
 Any eventual bypass may allow access to the underlying Kubernetes API, from there it would be trivial to schedule new workloads, or attach the persistent volume from the Jenkins master.
-I do not consider this to be a theoretical problem, as my understanding of Kubernetes was never designed to be a multi-tenant orchestrator.
+I do not consider this to be a theoretical problem, as my understanding of Kubernetes is that it was never designed to be a multi-tenant orchestrator.
 [Jess Frazelle has an interesting design for one however!](https://blog.jessfraz.com/post/secret-design-docs-multi-tenant-orchestrator/)

 Another security wrinkle arises if the cluster needs to support _building_ of Docker containers.
-To the best of my knowledge, this requires either Docker-in-docker hacks, or more commonly, pass-through access to the node's Docker socket.
+To the best of my knowledge, this requires either Docker-in-docker hacks, or more commonly, pass-through access to the Kubernetes node's Docker socket.
 Once that socket has been passed through from the node to an untrusted container, it's a relatively trivial exercise to use that socket to access and peek at any other workload on that specific Kubernetes node.
 As